Requests for Service:

 Extent of the Application:

 All field staff employed by CMMCP is licensed and/or certified by the Massachusetts Pesticide Bureau.
 They received training to identify mosquito larvae and adults, and on the complexities in performing adulticide applications.
 The extent of any given application is based on many factors; current mosquito populations, weather conditions, number of requests received in an area, topography, exclusion properties and other aspects.
 All exclusion properties in the area are identified in the daytime and if time allows the resident is contacted.
-We employ 2 means of adulticiding, truck-mounted and portable sprayers.
-A field technician may use one or both of these devises, depending on the circumstances at the time.
-The application may be limited to the back yard(s), or may be extended out to included parts of, or whole neighborhoods.
+The application may be limited to the general area of the residence, or may be extended out to included parts of, or whole neighborhoods.
 Listed exclusions in the area and other political or civic situations will also determine the extent of any application.
 The field technician is given discretion in the extent of the application according to the situation at the time and using their best judgment according to their experience and training.
 All applicators are in full communication with other field staff and office personnel during their shift.
 All spraying is done in accordance with the MSDS and label of the product in use at that time.

 Timing of Applications: